-STANFORD, Calif.- Freshman Schuyler Rimmer will serve as Stanford’s representative for the Pac-12’s latest Globalization Initiative, participating on a 13-member team of student-athletes that will compete on a four-game all-star tour of China this summer.
+STANFORD, Calif.- Freshman Schuyler Rimmer will serve as Stanford’s representative for the Pac-12’s latest Globalization Initiative, participating on a 13-member team of student-athletes that will depart Sunday to compete on a four-game all-star tour of China.

 The aim of the initiative is to help support Pac-12 member universities’ international outreach efforts, build their brands in an important market and provide quality educational and cultural exchange experiences for student-athletes.

 The Pac-12 squad will face a Chinese university all-star team and play three games against teams from the Chinese Basketball Association, including the Shanghai Sharks.
 Eight-time NBA All-Star Yao Ming owns the Sharks.
 Max Zhang, a former California student-athlete, has been the center for the Sharks since his return to China in 2010.

 Rimmer participated in 14 games, all off the bench.
 He was 3-9 from the field while pulling down nine rebounds and played a season-high 16 minutes against South Dakota State on Dec.
 1.

 The Pac-12 all-star team will also play the Guangdong Southern Tigers, the 2013-14 Chinese Basketball Association (CBA) regular season champion.
 The Tigers' leading Chinese scorer is Yi Jianlian, who played for the NBA’s Milwaukee Bucks under head coach Larry Krystkowiak during the 2007-08 season before returning to the CBA in 2012.